 Monoprints are a great way to start printmaking.
 They are fast, easy to learn and you don’t waste time and effort on making a plate that might produce disappointing results.
 See Tip 2 for more about them.
-We had a second successful workshop on monoprints at the Hahndorf Academy on Saturday April 26, 2014.
+We had a second successful workshop on monoprints at the Hahndorf Academy in 2014.
 You can see some of the results here.

 Lino Cuts are also a simple medium for beginners, but they take a bit more time and planning than monoprints.

 Photopolymer etching is not as difficult as traditional etching, and it is far less hazardous than the nitric acid method of etching.
 You can get wonderful results almost instantly, if you work directly onto transparent material – or you can photocopy a drawing onto transparency film.
 You can read more about this method in Tip 10.
 Mary Pulford and I run workshops on this kind of etching at Bittondi Printmakers’ Association‘s studio in Aberfoyle Park.
 There is more about Bittondi here.